Last updated on January 19th, 2022 at 06:43 am

-While the FDA guidelines for VBT in adolescent patients requires curve flexibility of less than 30 degrees at the apex of the curve, this requirement is not necessary for ASC, but is generally accepted as a general rule of thumb — and contributes greatly to maximizing outcomes for skeletally mature and adult patients with scoliosis who undergo the Anterior Scoliosis Correction procedure.
+While the FDA guidelines for VBT in adolescent patients require to curve flexibility of less than 30 degrees at the curve’s apex, this requirement is unnecessary for ASC.
+Still, it is generally accepted as a general rule of thumb — and contributes significantly to maximizing outcomes for skeletally mature and adult patients with scoliosis who undergo the Anterior Scoliosis Correction procedure.

-Scoliosis is widely known and accepted as a 3-dimensional spinal deformity that is primarily “driven” by spinal rotation, resulting in a “coil down” effect.
+Scoliosis is widely known and accepted as a 3-dimensional spinal deformity primarily “driven” by spinal rotation, resulting in a “cool down” effect.
 This is similar to the “curve” produced by a rubber band when twisted from the top and bottom (see picture).

 The “torsion” created by the “coil down effect” seen as a spinal curvature on x-ray (stemming from the spinal rotation) may be the primary reason for increasing curve rigidity in larger curves.

 One peer-reviewed and published case study, in particular, showed a combination of Manipulation Under Anesthesia (MUA) and the ScoliSMART exercises protocols had an encouragingly positive and long-lasting effect on function, range of motion, and curve flexibility.

 In addition, anecdotal evidence suggests the ScoliSMART approach for directly targeting, improving, and reducing spinal rotation as a “pre-VBT or ASC preparation program” may be ideal for increasing curve flexibility for patients considering VBT or ASC who do not qualify due to curve rigidity.